kdmayer/PointER/documentation/DB_CONTAINER_SETUP.md

     singularity shell cs224w.sif

+### Connect PyCharm Interpreter with Singularity Container:

-Lastly, add the container as your [Python Interpreter in PyCharm](https://www.jetbrains.com/help/pycharm/configuring-remote-interpreters-via-virtual-boxes.html)
+To add the Singularity container as your Python Interpreter in PyCharm [follow these steps](https://www.jetbrains.com/help/pycharm/configuring-remote-interpreters-via-virtual-boxes.html)

 In step 3, we specify